Berserker002/chatapp/README.md

 ## Chat Management Endpoints

 - api/online-users - Get all the online users (Open to all).
-- api/start-chat - Start a chat with a user, users should be online and should be a part of chat.
 - api/suggested-friends/<str:user_id> - Give you a list of top 5 suggested users.
+- api/start-chat - Start a chat with a user, users should be online and should be a part of chat return a room_name use it in websocket.

 # WebSocket Chat Endpoint